(All fields required)

 Most patients / families receive only end-of-life services and this often means in the last 3 to 14 days.
 Many professionals and organizations such as Children's Hospice International and the American Academy of Pediatrics endorse the provision of palliative care from the onset of a life threatening condition, even when life-prolonging care is also being provided.
 While this coordination of care is ideal, many insurers and government programs will not pay for both hospice and palliative care services if they are delivered at the same time.
 However, Ohio Home Care Waivers are now able to cover both types of services.

 Advanced Directive is a general legal term that applies to two documents known as Living Wills and Medical Powers of Attorney.
 These documents let an adult patient provide instructions about the type of medical care they would like to receive if they are unable to speak for themselves due to a serious illness or incapacity.
 A living will provides specific instructions about care, while a medical power of attorney appoints a designated person to make decisions.

-The Center for Infants and Children with Special Needs at Cincinnati Children's recommends the following resources to help you locate a hospice program for your child:
+The Complex Care Center at Cincinnati Children's recommends the following resources to help you locate a hospice program for your child:

 Starshine Hospice Program at Cincinnati Children's is the tri-state areas only exclusive pediatric hospice and palliative care program.

 Compassionate Friends offers grief support after the death of a child:

 American Pain Society has information, resources and current research.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900